Advances in 4D Representation: Geometry, Motion, and Interaction: Introduction

 While the above surveys have advanced our understanding of the field's breadth, they have not sufficiently covered all the relevant representations of geometry (especially higher-level {\em structured\/} representations), motion, and interaction, or addressed the fundamental question of why specific representations are chosen for particular 4D tasks and the motion/interaction mechanisms, nor have they provided comprehensive analysis of the inherent trade-offs that different representational choices impose on data preparation, method design, computational requirement, and achievable results.

-To close these gaps, our survey adopts a {\em representation-centric\/} perspective.
-Instead of offering an exhaustive enumeration of many works, we take a more selective approach by focusing on representative works to highlight both the desirable properties and ensuing challenges of each 4D representation under different computation, application, and data scenarios.
+To close these gaps, our survey adopts a {\em representation-centric\/} perspective. \gmark{Instead of offering an exhaustive enumeration of many works, we take a more selective approach by focusing on representative works to highlight both the desirable properties and ensuing challenges of each 4D representation under different computation, application, and data scenarios.} Our curation rests on three criteria: representational novelty (methods that introduce or substantially extend a 4D representation), influence and recency (foundational works alongside recent state of the art), and pillar coverage (works that collectively span the geometry, motion, and interaction pillars of our survey).
 The main take-away message we aim to convey to the readers is on how to select and then customize the appropriate 4D representations for their tasks.

 Organizationally, we separate the 4D representations based on three key pillars: {\em geometry\/}, {\em motion\/}, and {\em interaction\/}.
 We distinguish between structured representations, i.e., those that maintain explicit primitive or part delineations and relations, and unstructured representations, i.e., those that encode 4D content through implicit functions, point distributions, or learned feature spaces without explicit structural constraints.
 While the latter category encompasses the most popular representations of today, namely NeRFs and 3DGS, they are both built on {\em rendering\/} primitives, mainly for novel view synthesis.
 They are not best suited to prevalent 4D tasks such as modeling, editing, or interactions, for which more compact and structural representations, built on higher-level primitives, are more appropriate.
-Hence, we also discuss these representational choices even though they have been been relatively under-explored.
+Hence, we also discuss these representational choices even though they have been relatively under-explored.
 Throughout our survey, we will reprise the role of large language models (LLMs) and video foundational models (VFMs) in a variety of 4D applications, while steering our discussion towards their current limitations and how they can be addressed.
 We also provide a dedicated coverage on what 4D datasets are currently available, as well as what is lacking, in driving the subfield forward.

 Our representation-centric analysis goes beyond traditional surveys in several key ways.
 First, we examine not only the capabilities of each representation but also their fundamental limitations and the specific 4D challenges they are designed to address.
 Second, we analyze how representational choices constrain and enable different architectural approaches for learning, predicting, and generating temporal dynamics.
 Third, we provide comprehensive coverage of motion modeling approaches, temporal consistency mechanisms, and the interplay between representation and motion characteristics aspects that have received limited attention in previous surveys despite their central importance to 4D applications.